themisir/themisir.com/content/essays/dont-lie.md

 [^listening]: You can check out ["You're Not Listening: What You're Missing and Why It Matters" by Kate Murphy](https://www.goodreads.com/book/show/45892276-you-re-not-listening) to read more on the topic of listening

+This is also the reason why journalling works too.
+Because, it gives us a chance to be intimate with ourselves.
+We force ourselves to get deeper into thoughts and avoid lies if possible, we can become all vulnerable and write down our thoughts without worrying about the consequences when journalling.
+All it matters is that, we give ourselves a chance to be honest.
+It's all about the self reflection and telling the truth.
+If done correctly, it feels like a bliss, you will not solve your problems but you will know what it is at least.
+And the next step will be to work on it, or just wait if it's something that [time can heal](https://www.youtube.com/watch?v=3MHxPuWld5o).

+That's all I got to say.
+Have a wonderful life, dear reader! ☺️